What we do to make good for at least some of the harm the jewellery industry does to the planet and its people

-Please take the time to visit CNCF’s website.
+Please take the time to visit Carbon Positive Australia’s website.
 They have a number of ways you can get involved as an individual or as a business – and it really doesn’t take much to make a meaningful difference.

 Helping small mining communities in developing countries